Special mention to the background music that plays whenever T.J. has a plan... a beefed-up, more badass version of the regular BGM.

 The movie closes on easily the best song, Robert Goulet (as Mikey) covering Lemon Pipers' "Green Tambourine."

-Cult Classic: While not as commercially mainstream like other Disney films, for a certain generation who grew up with the film, it's one of Disney's best animated movies, especially in the 2000s when Disney's regular animation department was going through a Dork Age.
+Cult Classic: While not as commercially mainstream as other Disney films, for a certain generation who grew up with the film, it's one of Disney's best animated movies, especially in the 2000s when Disney's regular animation department was going through a Dork Age.

 And for said certain demographic, it's considered the film to watch at the end of the school year.

-First Installment Wins: Out of all three Recess films, the others being Recess: Taking the Fifth Grade and Recess: All Growed Downnote Although that one consisted of three previous episodes, an origin story, and wraparound material, it's still a movie according to Disney, this one is the most well-known and well-recieved among Recess fans and the only one to get a theatrical release.
+First Installment Wins: Out of all three Recess films, the others being Recess: Taking the Fifth Grade and Recess: All Growed Downnote Although that one consisted of three previous episodes, an origin story, and wraparound material, it's still a movie according to Disney, this one is the most well-known and well-received among Recess fans and the only one to get a theatrical release.

 Right after T.J. and Principal Prickly's guard disguises fail T.J. yells "RUN!", but is still oddly smiling, possibly due to an animation error.